Alphabetical Plant Listing

 • Low maintenance, this tree needs little pruning.
 If pruning is necessary, prune during the dormant season and avoid pruning in spring when the sap is running.
 Fertilize in spring before the leaves emerge.

-• Keep an eye out for verticillium wilt, cottony maple scale, borers, aphids, and gall mites.
+• Look for verticillium wilt, cottony maple scale, borers, aphids, and gall mites.

-• Care should be taken to protect the trunk of the tree from damage by weed eaters or lawn mowers
+• Care should be taken to protect the tree trunk from damage by weed eaters or lawnmowers.

 • Propagate by seed.